liuton23/ReelMark/README.md

 **Recommendation Quality** — Simple genre matching felt generic.
 Integrated Claude AI to analyze watch history holistically, considering ratings, notes, and patterns.

+**Recommendation Latency** — Anthropic API calls block the request thread for 3–10 seconds.
+Moved to a BullMQ job queue — the route returns a `jobId` instantly and the frontend polls `GET /recommendations/job/:jobId` every 2 seconds until complete.

 **Membership Card Tilt** — `PanResponder` + `Animated` ran on the JS thread and lagged.
 Switched to `react-native-reanimated` + `react-native-gesture-handler` for UI-thread animations.
 Added `DeviceMotion` as a base layer with gesture on top, additively combined.

 **Mobile Keyboard** — iOS keyboard hid bottom sheet inputs.
 Fixed with `KeyboardAvoidingView` + safe area insets.

 **TMDB Rate Limits** — Cached content in PostgreSQL after first fetch, debounced search (300ms), added request throttling.
 Further improved with Redis caching — search results cached for 5 minutes and content details for 24 hours, eliminating redundant TMDB API calls.

+**Session Validation at Scale** — Every authenticated request originally hit PostgreSQL to validate the session token.
+Moved session data to Redis — auth middleware checks Redis first (O(1) lookup) and only falls back to PostgreSQL on a cache miss.
+Works correctly across multiple Azure Container App instances since Redis is external and shared.

 **Docker Networking** — Prisma couldn't reach the database using `localhost` inside containers.
 Resolved by using the Docker Compose service name `db` as the hostname in `DATABASE_URL`.